pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 We might have several workflows that will use the Global SecureX Threat Response Token.

-And if we ask for a new token every time we run a workflow, then first of off it is not really efficient, and second we might break some workflow executions because another workflow renewed the Threat Reponses Authentication Token !
+And if we ask for a new token every time we run a workflow, then first of all, it is not really efficient, and second we might break some workflow executions because another workflow renewed the Threat Reponses Authentication Token !

 TODO : Imagine how to add an activity that checks first if the Threat Response Token is valid or not, before asking for a new token !